MassBudget: Feeding Students, Counting Kids, Distributing Chapter 70 Aid: Two New Briefs from MassBudget

 To expand educational opportunity by making sure that more students are well-fed and ready to learn, the federal government has created a program that allows schools to provide free breakfast and lunch to all students in districts with large numbers of low-income students.
 Schools that implement this program, called Community Eligibility, no longer collect paper forms from every child to determine who is eligible for free or reduced price meals.
-Instead, schools use a data matching system to count students as low income for school meals purposes when they are enrolled in other programs that support low-income families.
-This data-matching direct certification process improves efficiency and expands access to school meals.
+Instead, schools use a data matching system to automatically enroll for school meals those students who are already enrolled in other programs that support low-income families.
+This program improves efficiency and expands access to school meals.

 The Massachusetts Budget and Policy Center (MassBudget) produces policy research, analysis, and data-driven recommendations focused on improving the lives of low- and middle-income children and adults, strengthening our state's economy, and enhancing the quality of life in Massachusetts.